mrakgr/The-Spiral-Language/readme.md

 inl unbox x on_succ = !!!!Unbox(x,on_succ)
 ```

 `!!!!Unbox` was introduced in its raw form earlier, but it is ugly to use such form directly.
 And using a bit of indirection ensures that the arguments passed into an inbuilt op are already evaluated.
-I can't think of any way that to cause an error by using inbuilt ops directly instead of their bindings - I'll consider it a bug such a way is found for any of the ops, but it is an assumption that the arguments should be maximally reduced by the time the partial evaluator reaches them.
+I can't think of any way that to cause an error by using inbuilt ops directly instead of their bindings - I'll consider it a bug such a way is found for any of the ops, but it was an assumption that the arguments should be maximally reduced by the time the partial evaluator reaches them.

 ```
             // Assume it is an union type.